It's Worked - What People Say

-We hope that our back-packers have safe trips, however we are pleased to hear that those who have encountered danger have been well equiped thanks to our courses.
+We hope that our young travellers and back-packers all have safe trips, however, we are pleased to hear that those who have encountered danger whilst abroad have been well equipped with safety knowledge, thanks to our safety training courses.

 Costa Rica - Armed Robbery

-Girl attended Objective course in 2003.
+A girl attended one of our Objective Gap Year Safety Courses.
+She was travelling and backpacking in Costa Rica, Central America.
 She didn't panic because she knew what to do if robbed of vital documents and equipment.
 Consequently the robbers didn't panic and fled.
-The course had also shown her to be dispassionate about possessions but focussed on safety.
+The course had also shown her to be dispassionate about possessions but focus on safety.
 Rather than being overly upset about the loss, she was happy to be safe and enjoyed the rest of the trip.

 World Trip by Bike

-Phil, 23, (www.worldcycle.co.uk) is raising money for charity by cycling round the world.
-He's taking a risk and wanted to minimise it by being prepared for various worst case scenarios.
-He's written to us to say that it offered great peace of mind.
-He's on his way now.
+Phil, 23, (www.worldcycle.co.uk) was raising money for charity by cycling around the world.
+He was taking a risk and wanted to minimise it by being prepared for various worst case scenarios.
+He wrote to us to say that it offered him great peace of mind.

 Tanzania - armed raid on a camp